lino-framework/lino/docs/about/index.rst

 using `Sencha ExtJS <http://www.sencha.com/products/extjs/>`_ and `Django <https://www.djangoproject.com/>`_.

-Primary target users of Lino applications are agencies and companies who need a customized database application
+Primary target users of Lino applications are agencies and companies who need a customized database application.

-"more than MS-Access for cheaper than SAP".
+This website is for professional Python developers who want to develop Lino applications for their customers.

 Features